pwnpanda/python_hacking_utils/README.md

     2. `python hackutils.py d -url "%3c"`

 # Overview of functions:
-All functions are split into logical subclasses.
+All functionality is split into logical subclasses based on functionality, then into functions under that class.

 These work by calling: `subclass.function(data)`